Zac Incerti

-Zac Incerti (born 13 July 1996) is an Australian swimmer.
+Zac Incerti (born 13 July 1996) is a retired Australian swimmer.
 He competed in the men's 100 metre backstroke event at the 2017 World Aquatics Championships.
 He also competed at the 2020 Summer Olympics in Tokyo, where he won two bronze medals.

 Reality television

 On 13 October 2025, Incerti was announced as a contestant on the seventh season of Love Island Australia.